Not After Midnight, and Other Stories: Background

 "The Breakthrough" is the earliest story in the collection, written in 1964 in response to a request from Kingsley Amis who was hoping to edit a collection of science-fiction stories, a collection which never ultimately appeared.
 It was written before The House on the Strand, for which it was in some ways a rehearsal.

 "A Borderline Case" is the only story rooted in personal experience.
 In 1932, du Maurier had met and been attracted to the British officer Eric Dorman-Smith, who in the post-war years became involved with the IRA.
-She had tried to locate him while holiday in Ireland, but without success.
+She had tried to locate him while holidaying in Ireland, but without success.
 In 1968, however, she contacted him by letter and he responded with a poem.
 After his death in 1969, du Maurier felt able to incorporate some of these incidents into her story; the details, she stressed, were "purely imaginary".

 Critical reception

 Reviewing the book under its American title Don't Look Now, Margaret Millar of The New York Times was lukewarm.
-While acknowledging du Maurier's popularity, she felt the book to be a collection of five uneasy pieces in which "the reader is given an intriguing situation, a series of neatly planted clues and a generous number of plot twists".
+While acknowledging du Maurier's popularity, she felt the book to be "a collection of five uneasy pieces" in which "the reader is given an intriguing situation, a series of neatly planted clues and a generous number of plot twists".

 Du Maurier's biographer Margaret Forster considered "Not After Midnight" to be a 'not very successful story', demonstrating how the author's liking for intricate plot could lead her into complications which made her writing tortuous.
 She thought however that "The Way of the Cross" worked well, and noted that at one stage du Maurier considered turning it into a novel but was worried that she would not be able to maintain the tension.
 "The Breakthrough" she found to be skilfully worked, with an atmosphere of chilling menace which du Maurier herself had greatly liked.